 As a charitable housing association responsible for over 57,000 homes, including more than 4,000 multi-story residential blocks, we have adopted a risk-based approach to conducting the inspections that are required to produce EWS1 forms.
 This means that those buildings with the highest risk categorisation are being inspected first.

-Buildings are categorised based on height, type and combination of materials used in the external wall system, proportion of a building that has cladding on, whether it has balconies and the building occupancy (eg. care and support).
+Buildings are categorised based on height, type and combination of materials used in the external wall system, the proportion of a building that has cladding on, whether it has balconies, and the building occupancy (eg. is it used as a care and support facility).

 During the 2020/21 financial year, we will be inspecting at least 48 buildings.

-Where we are not the freeholder, we are requesting inspections are conducted and results shared with us.
+Where we are not the freeholder of a building, we are requesting inspections are conducted and results shared with us.

 Unfortunately, conducting the inspections that are required to produce an EWS1 form for each building where one is required will take a significant period of time.